University of East Anglia (UEA) Norwich Medicine Interview Questions

 For more general information about Medicine at UEA, check this out: Medicine at UEA

-The University of East Anglia usually an 7 station MMI, with each station lasting 6.5 minutes.
+The University of East Anglia has an 7 station MMI, with each station lasting 6.5 minutes.
 In this guide we provide an expert insight into past UEA MMI stations, the UEA Medicine interview day and tips for converting your UEA Medical School interview into an offer!
-Due to Covid-19, the structure has changed slightly, as listed below.

 What is the University of East Anglia Medicine interview style?